fossas/fossa-cli/docs/references/strategies/languages/gradle/gradle.md

 ## Running Gradle

 This strategy requires dynamic analysis in its discovery phase (not just in the analysis phase).
-This is because we need to execute Gradle in order to list subprojects and evaluate `build.gradle` files.
+This is because we need to execute Gradle in order to list subprojects and evaluate `build.gradle` or `settings.gradle` files.

 When executing Gradle for an analysis target at directory `ANALYSIS_TARGET_DIR`, the CLI will prefer (in order):